3ICE/wsd17-DAAK/README.md

 A minimum of two features will be implemented per week.

 ## Project Work Division and Assignment
+The idea is that all the team members will be involved in designing and devleloping the entire application.
+The work division is for making sure responsibility is taken and things does not go haywire.
 * Front-end - Aparajita/Krishna
 * Back-end - Daniel/Arjun
-The idea is that all the team members will be involved in designing and devleloping the entire application.
-The work division is for making sure responsibility is taken and things does not go haywire.

 ## Communication and Meeting
+Our first meeting: three people were present in person, Daniel attended via Skype.
+For the remaining meetings we plan to all meet in person.
+We'll schedule a time, such as: Every wednesday 16-23
 * We have created a facebook group for communication purposes.
 We will migrate to Slack in coming days.
 * As of now we will be meeting every week and we are planning to have coding nights as well.
 * The timings will be decided in the beginning of every week, so that everyone is comfortable with it.
-* Our first meeting three people were present in person, Daniel attended via Skype.
-For the remaining meetings we plan to meet in person.
-We'll schedule a time, such as: Every wednesday 16-23

 ## Risks and Mitigation